P-p-H-d/mlib/README.md

 LIMITATION:
 An argument shall not contain any comma or it shall be put between parenthesis.
-In particular, if the argument is a compound litteral the full compound litteral shall be put between parenthesis and casted to the right type outside the parenthesis (due to the conflict with the INIT\_WITH detection it is needed to put something outside the parenthesis like a cast).
+In particular, if the argument is a compound literal the full compound literal shall be put between parenthesis and casted to the right type outside the parenthesis (due to the conflict with the INIT\_WITH detection it is needed to put something outside the parenthesis like a cast).